awslabs/dgl-ke/docs/source/train.rst

     Disable saving the embeddings under save_path.

   - ``--max_step MAX_STEP``
-    The maximal number of steps to train the model.
+    The maximal number of steps to train the model in a single process.
 A step trains the model with a batch of data.
+In the case of multiprocessing training, the total number of training steps is ``MAX_STEP`` * ``NUM_PROC``.

   - ``--batch_size BATCH_SIZE``
     The batch size for training.